cherryliuliuchen/FoodNutrients/frontend-user/README.md

-# Technical Project Description for tastetime APP
+# Technical Project Description for FoodNutrients APP

 > The food nutrition analysis application  is a web-based tool designed to provide users with detailed nutrition information and advice on healthy eating.
 The frontend is developed using React, Bootstrap, and JavaScript.